 The preview menu has stirred up extra excitement around the opening.
 Well known, popular foods such as scallops, asparagus and duck are infused with creative and quirky Asian flavours and you can truly taste the detail and attention to it, seen in the dishes all the way through to the name.
 This is first time he’ll have opened a restaurant since 2014, busy making mayhem and having babies in the interim!

-The cat’s out of the bag now, so keep an eye out Gordon Ramsay’s latest venture opening in June 2019 at 10-13 Grosvenor Square, W1K 6JP, www.gordonramsayrestaurants.com
+The cat’s out of the bag now!
+The official opening date will be Monday 24th June and bookings are open from today!
+10-13 Grosvenor Square, W1K 6JP, www.gordonramsayrestaurants.com